dr-mrashid/dr-mrashid.github.io/_pages/home.md

 I am an Assistant Professor in the Department of Electrical and Computer Engineering and Technology at Minnesota State University (MNSU), Mankato, MN.
 At MNSU, I also direct the Distributed Intelligent Sensing and Communication (DiSCOM) Lab, where our research focuses on the theory and applications of AI/ML to develop algorithms and techniques for a wide range of applications and coordination challenges in distributed multi-agent wireless systems.

-Please visit the DiSCOM Lab page to learn more about our current projects as well as future job and collaboration opportunities.
+Please visit my [DiSCOM Lab](https://dr-mrashid.github.io/research) page to learn more about our current projects as well as future job and collaboration opportunities.

 My teaching interests include courses on Electrical Engineering, with a particular emphasis on Communication Systems and Signal Processing, as well as courses related to AI/ML.